evilsocket/bettercap/README.md

     sudo apt-get install ruby-dev libpcap-dev

-This should solve issues such as [this](https://github.com/evilsocket/bettercap/issues/22).
+This should solve issues such as [this one](https://github.com/evilsocket/bettercap/issues/22).